 There is a difference between using a search engine like Google and using electronic databases.

 While a search engine browses the web for any pages related to your search terms, databases search through organized collections of information and data.
 This can be far more useful for research projects as search results tend to be a little more reliable and easy to sort through.
 Check out this handout from the Hennepin County Library.
-Here's a ProQuest Reference Guide from them as well.
+Here is a ProQuest Reference Guide from them as well.

-U.S. Census Bureau- If you require information on demographics in the United States, this would be a great place to start.
+U.S. Census Bureau - If you require information on demographics in the United States, this would be a great place to start.

-U.S Bureau of Labor Statistics- This is the fact finding agency for the federal government in the field of the economy and labor.
+U.S Bureau of Labor Statistics - This is the fact finding agency for the federal government in the field of the economy and labor.
 Comprehensive listing of government statistical data.

-Federal Statistics- Don't let the plain layout of the site fool you, this page has all kinds of statistical information you might find useful.
+National Center for Education Statistics (Federal Statistics) - Do not let the plain layout of the site fool you, this page has all kinds of statistical information you might find useful.

-The CIA World Factbook- "Provides information on the history, people, government, economy, geography, communications, transportation, military, and transnational issues for 266 world entities.
+The CIA World Factbook - "Provides information on the history, people, government, economy, geography, communications, transportation, military, and transnational issues for 266 world entities.
 Reference tab includes: maps of the major world regions, as well as Flags of the World, a Physical Map of the World, a Political Map of the World, and a Standard Time Zones of the World map."

 Hennepin Co.
-Library- List of databases for those of you with a Hennepin Co.
+Library - List of databases for those of you with a Hennepin Co.
 Library card.
 Many county libraries in MN provide the same services if you are unable to access these.
 Visit this site for a list of and links to other libraries in MN.
 HCLIB Online Resources.

 Google Scholar-From the Google Scholar site: